Identification and Estimation of Causal Effects with Confounders Missing Not at Random: Estimation

-However, in the presence of MNAR data, this approach is not feasible, as the confounder $C_1$ is only observed when $R_C=1$.
+However, in the presence of a MNAR confounder, this approach is not feasible, as the confounder $C_1$ is only observed when $R_C=1$.
 To address this issue, we replace $G(\bm{c},y)$ with $G(\bm{c_r},a,y)$ in the estimating equation: